cydh/chyraro/README.txt

 	- *Hungry delay rate
 	- *Loot when hungry
 	- *Master will not loot when idle
-35. Refine Bonus - Give more additional bonus for refined equipment, just like Script on item_db.txt	[Requested by Icabit, 15 USD]
+35. Refine Bonus - Give more additional bonus for refined equipment, just like Script on item_db.txt
 	- db/refine_bonus.txt
-36.
+36. Map Warp Exceptions - Warp all players at specified map with exception
+	- script command: mapwarpexcept <"from map_name">,<"to map_name">,<to x>,<to y>,<AccountID>{,<CharVariableName>}
+37. Get Highest Variable Value - Return highest value of player variables at specified map and variable name
+	- script command: gethighestvalue <"CharVariableName">{,<Location>};
+38. Get Attached IDs - Return 2 array of attached IDs from specified variable and map
+	- script command: getattachedids <Type>,"<CharVariableName>"{,"<MAP_NAME>"}
+39. Freeze Map - Makes players freeze at specified map
+	- script command: freezemap {<"mapname">}{,<monsterignore '1'>};
+	- script command: unfreezemap {<"mapname">}{,<monsterignore '1'>};
+40. Deathmatch PVP - PVP likes Counter-Strike Deathmatch game	[Requested by Farhan, 10 USD]
+	- This is an auto PVP game, the most killer will be winner.
+Dead player will be respawned at PVP map for fighting until the end!
+41.

 -----------------------------------
 -- Another Customs ----------------